 (6) Maintain a record of its proceedings; [

-(7) Annually establish and publish a naturopathic formulary that has been approved by the board for prescription, administration, or dispensing by naturopathic physicians; and
+(7) Annually publish a list of medications that have been approved by the board that may be prescribed, administered, or dispensed by naturopathic physicians; and

 (7)] (8) Do all things necessary to